anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The registrar provides the EE certificate of the Registrar-Agent identified by the SubjectKeyIdentifier (SKID) in the header of the "agent-signed-data" from the PVR in its RVR (see also {{rvr-proc}}).

-The MASA in turn verifies the registrar LDevID certificate is included in the PVR (contained in the "prior-signed-voucher-request" field of RVR) in the "agent-provided-proximity-registrar-certificate" leaf and may assert the PVR as "verified" or "logged".
+The MASA in turn verifies the registrar LDevID certificate is included in the PVR (contained in the "prior-signed-voucher-request" field of RVR) in the "agent-provided-proximity-registrar-cert" leaf and may assert the PVR as "verified" or "logged".

 In addition, the MASA may issue the assertion "agent-proximity" as follows:
 The MASA verifies the signature of the "agent-signed-data" contained in the "prior-signed-voucher-request", based on the provided EE certificate of the Registrar-Agent in the "agent-sign-cert" leaf of the RVR.